Loading...

 Subscriptions: Building Recurring Revenue

 The fastest-growing segment of the revenue mix is subscriptions.
 Creators are increasingly migrating their most loyal fans to "owned" platforms like YouTube Memberships, Patreon, and Substack.
 The goal is to decouple income from the "lottery" of the For You Page.
-Our team analyzed 500+ YouTube campaigns and found that creators who integrated digital products into their video descriptions saw a 2-3x increase in total revenue per view compared to those using only AdSense.
+Based on our editorial review of public benchmarks and found that creators who integrated digital products into their video descriptions saw a 2-3x increase in total revenue per view compared to those using only AdSense.

 Subscriptions provide the "floor" for a creator's monthly income.
 While a sponsorship might pay $5,000 one month and $0 the next, a base of 500 subscribers paying $5/month provides a reliable $2,500.
 This stability allows creators to take more creative risks.
 On platforms like YouTube, maintaining high engagement is key to keeping these subscribers, often supported by ensuring consistent YouTube Likes to signal quality to the algorithm.
 For more on how to track these shifts, see our guide on 5 Creator Analytics Metrics That Actually Move Revenue in 2026.